canonical/pebble/README.md

 description: |
     <description>

-# (Required) A list of services managed by this configuration layer
+# (Optional) A list of services managed by this configuration layer
 services:

     <service name>: